puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 If you are using the inventory service or exported resources, it's complex and impractical to use any of the older (activerecord) backends in a multi-master environment. **You should definitely switch to [PuppetDB](/puppetdb),** and point all of your puppet masters at a shared PuppetDB instance.
 A reasonably robust PuppetDB server can handle many puppet masters and many thousands of agent nodes.

 See [the PuppetDB manual](/puppetdb/latest) for instructions on setting up PuppetDB.
 You will need to deploy a PuppetDB server, then configure each puppet master to use it.
+Note that every puppet master will need to have its own [whitelist entry](/puppetdb/latest/configure.html#certificate-whitelist) if you're using HTTPS certificates for authorization.

 * * *